Asana/php-asana/README.md

     $project = $client->projects->createInWorkspace($workspace_id, array('name' => 'new project'));
     echo "Created project with id: " . $project->

-Methods that return multiple items (e.x. `findAll`) return a page iterator by default.
+Methods that return multiple items (e.x. `findAll`) return an items iterator by default.
 See the "Collections" section

 Options
 -------